dbt Data Catalog: Discussing Native Features Plus Potential to Level Up Collaboration and Governance with Atlan

 In the next section, let’s explore some better cataloging opportunities that aren’t possible with the dbt data catalog.

-Other capabilities to consider while deploying a data catalog for dbt assets
+Capabilities to consider while deploying a dbt data catalog

 dbt’s native data catalog ticks off some necessary features, such as search and discovery, table-level lineage, and metadata management.